 A thirsty person might require a glass of water, but we might give them a glass of milk thinking that milk is better than water.
 The service of meaning is like giving a glass of milk to a person needing a glass of water.
 We feel good about that service because we think a glass of milk is more expensive, and richer in nutrients than a glass of water—i.e. by every standard of measurement, milk has more meaning than water.
 However, the thirsty person doesn’t want milk; he or she might just want water.
 There is hence a subtle but important difference between serving others such that we feel satisfied with the service, and serving others such that it meets the requirements of the person who is being served.

-The service in which we feel satisfied with our service is that of meaning—such a service gives meaning to our life and we feel good about the fact that we did some important service.
+The service in which we feel satisfied with our service is that of meaning—such a service gives meaning to our lives and we feel good about the fact that we did some important service.
 The service when the others are satisfied with our service is the service of pleasure—such a service gives them happiness.
-In the former case we are giving the most meaningful thing possible but perhaps it is not very pleasurable.
-In the latter case we are giving pleasure but perhaps that pleasure is not based on the most meaningful thing.
+In the former case, we are giving the most meaningful thing possible but perhaps it is not very pleasurable.
+In the latter case, we are giving pleasure but perhaps that pleasure is not based on the most meaningful thing.

 If one offers Me with love and devotion a leaf, a flower, fruit a water, I will accept it.
 (BG 9.26)